OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-session-definitions.md

     },
 ```

-One of the parameters specific to the Moonray computations is `fps`, which says how many times per second the session should snapshot the current render progress and send it back to the client.
+One of the parameters specific to the MoonRay computations is `fps`, which says how many times per second the session should snapshot the current render progress and send it back to the client.
 If fps is set too low, then visual feedback to the application user may suffer.
 In principle, if it is set too high, returning image messages might overload network bandwidth to the client.
 However, in practice,  the nature of the encoding used for rendered images means that the required bandwidth is roughly the same over a broad range of fps values. fps should be specified for all computations (merge, render and dispatch) in a multi-machine render.

 ```json
     "dispatch": {